 Join our bimonthly book club for evenings of spirited literary discussion and connection with likeminded readers.
-China Books Review editors host sessions in New York City (at Asia Society’s café) and Washington, D.C. (at Calico).
+China Books Review editors host sessions in New York City (at Asia Society’s café) and Washington, D.C. (at JF Books).
 We meet five times a year (Jan, Mar, May, Sep, Nov) to discuss the latest literature from or on the Sinophone world, with a focus on translated fiction.

 Read on to see details for the next session, the book we’ll be talking about, and previous books we’ve discussed.